 A prostatectomy is the surgical removal of all or part of the prostate gland.
 Abnormalities of the prostate, such as a tumor, or if the gland itself becomes enlarged for any reason, can restrict the normal flow of urine along the urethra and may need to be corrected surgically.
 A prostatectomy may be discussed when a diagnosis of prostate cancer is given.

-Approaches to this procedure include traditional open surgery, conventional laparoscopic surgery or da Vinci Prostatectomy, which is a robotic-assisted laparoscopic surgery.
+Approaches to this procedure include traditional open surgery, conventional laparoscopic surgery, and robotic-assisted laparoscopic surgery.

 Traditional Open Prostatectomy